REU Astronomy Summer Intern Program

 Check here periodically for further updates.

-The 2023 summer session is expected to run for ten weeks, starting Sunday, June 4 (move-in day) and going through Saturday, August 12.
-Those dates are subject to change without notice, depending on availability of housing on the Harvard campus.
-We anticipate operating our REU onsite in 2023, but this is not guaranteed, because we cannot control the course of the pandemic.
+The 2024 summer session is expected to run for ten weeks, starting Sunday, June 2 (move-in day) and ending Saturday, August 10.
+Those dates are subject to change without notice, depending on availability of housing.